lml/lev/README.md

       end
     end

+### transfer_errors_from

+When errors are captured inside an `ActiveRecord` errors object, you can use `transfer_errors_from` to pull them into the routine errors object.
+This method takes three arguments:

+1. The ActiveRecord instance that may have errors to transfer.
+2. A hash describing how to map the error message, using the same options passed to the input translations in a `uses_routine` call, e.g. `transfer_errors_from(myModel, {type: :verbatim})`.
+3. A flag that if `true` will cause the routine to fail fatally if there are any errors transferred.

 ### Specifying Transaction Isolations

 A routine is automatically run within a transaction.
 The isolation level of the routine can be set by passing a `:transaction` option to the `lev_routine` call (or to the `lev_handler` call, if appropriate).
 The value must be one of the following: